Rails-is-Underrated/Ruby-on-Rails-with-Concepts/software_eng/what_is_rest.md

 #### Code on demand

 REST allows client functionality to be extended by downloading and executing code in the form of applets or scripts.

-The simplifies clients by reducing the number of features required to be pre-implemented.
+These simplifies clients by reducing the number of features required to be pre-implemented.

 ***